jerolba/bikey/README.md

     <span style="font-size: 25px"><h1>Bikey</h1></span>
 </div>

-Bikey implements Map and Set data structures on objects with composited keys **minimizing memory consumption**.
+Bikey implements Map and Set data structures with two keys minimizing memory consumption.

 ## Why Bikey collections?

-Current collections libraries ([Guava](https://github.com/google/guava), [Commons Collection](https://commons.apache.org/proper/commons-collections/), [Eclipse Collections](https://github.com/eclipse/eclipse-collections)) have poor or not support to Maps and Sets of objects with two keys.
+Current collections libraries ([Guava](https://github.com/google/guava), [Commons Collection](https://commons.apache.org/proper/commons-collections/), [Eclipse Collections](https://github.com/eclipse/eclipse-collections)) have poor or not support to Maps and Sets with two keys.

-Implementing it manually with a `Map<R, Map<C, V>>` or a `Map<Pair<R, C>, V>` consumes a lot of memory, and [choosing an incorrect hashCode function](https://medium.com/@jerolba/hashing-and-maps-87950eed673f) for Pair (or equivalent) class can [penalize memory and CPU consumption](https://medium.com/@jerolba/composite-key-hashmaps-1422e2e6cdbc).
+Implementing it manually with a `Map<R, Map<C, V>>`, `Map<Pair<R, C>, V>` or a `Set<Pair<R, C>>` consumes a lot of memory, and [choosing an incorrect hashCode function](https://medium.com/@jerolba/hashing-and-maps-87950eed673f) for Pair (or equivalent) class can [penalize memory and CPU consumption](https://medium.com/@jerolba/composite-key-hashmaps-1422e2e6cdbc).

-**Bikey collection can reduce to 15%-30% of the memory consumed** by a traditional double map (depending on the map _fill rate_) with none or low penalization in access time.
+**Bikey Map collection can reduce to a 15%-30% of consumed memory** by a traditional double map (depending on the map _fill rate_) and **Bikey Set collection can reduce to a 1% of consumed memory by a Set\<Pair\>**, with none or low penalization in access time.

 ## Some Quick Examples

-`BikeyMap` is defined like a `Map` but everywhere a key must be used, you must provide both key values:
+`BikeyMap` API is defined like the [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) interface but everywhere a key is needed, you must provide both key values:

 ```java
 BikeyMap<String, String, Integer> stock = new TableBikeyMap<>();